 Recommended street configurations called out in Part 5.
-Urban Space Standards or on the regulating plan may or may not be immediately constructed.
+Urban Space Standards or on the REGULATING PLAN may or may not be immediately constructed.
 They should be placed into the system such that, when reasonable for the City's street maintenance/reconstruction plan, they can be rationally constructed.

 - a.
 Additional streets may be added to the REGULATING PLAN to create a smaller BLOCK pattern; however, no streets may be deleted without being replaced elsewhere within the district. - b.
-Where new alleys or pedestrian pathways are designated on the regulating plan, they are critical to the working of the CC Form District and shall be considered mandatory.
-While the street infrastructure may not be constructed until some point in the future, the RBL, and other regulations of the regulating plan shall be respected. - c.
-New Alleys or Pedestrian Pathways shall be public or publicly accessible. - d.
+Where new ALLEYS OF PEDESTRIAN PATHWAYS are designated on the REGULATING PLAN, they are critical to the working of the CC Form District and shall be considered mandatory.
+While the street infrastructure may not be constructed until some point in the future, the RBL, and other regulations of the REGULATING PLAN shall be respected. - c.
+New Alleys or pedestrian pathways shall be public or publicly accessible. - d.
 All lots shall share a frontage line with a STREET-SPACE.